Cuki-Chang/IEEE-ITSS-Conference-Archive/README.md

 # IEEE-ITSS-Conference-Archive
-The repository archives valuable information related to intelligent transportation systems.
+The repository archives valuable information related to intelligent transportation systems from 2018 through 2023.

 ## Table of Contents